Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/panels.rst

 Panels are collapsible sections within regions to help organize the interface.
-They are heavily used in the *Properties Editor* but also appear elsewhere (For example: in the *Tool Shelf* or the *Properties Shelf*, available in some editors).
+They are heavily used in the *Properties Editor* but also appear elsewhere (For example: in the *Tool Shelf* or the *Properties region*, available in some editors).

 The image below shows panels in different regions in their expanded and collapsed state.